hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [13:27:38](#42DA_PDzxAdTMhLdvNrYw76aIUwfdoUpi1nIle2xGcg) <hiiamboris (NOT THIS ONE)>:
-You get trimming of dangling spaces for free Ì†ΩÌ∏â
+You get trimming of dangling spaces for free üòâ

 [13:28:16](#HaNTrT0JZahaI_AabOzU_C_ADL5e57CetBQsrUT_S6k) <toomasv>:
 Well, as said above "allowing other whitespaces" before final newline.